 Illustrations must be submitted in triplicate, and reach the editors in a form and condition suitable for reproduction.
 The illustrations must bear a title, and be numbered in Arabic numerals according to the sequence of their appearance in the text, where they are to be referred to as Figure 1, Figures 2-4, etc. Line drawings should be in black ink on drawing or tracing paper.
-Lettering should be clear and of adequate size to be legible after reduction.

-Tables should be typed (double spaced), each on a separate page, numbered in sequence in Arabic numerals (Table 1, Table 2, etc.), provided with a brief descriptive title, and referred to in the text as Table 1, etc.
+Lettering should be clear and of adequate size to be legible after reduction. separate page, numbered in sequence in Arabic numerals (Table 1, Table 2, etc.), provided with a brief descriptive title, and referred to in the text as Table 1, etc.